 Time played: 20 minutes | Likelihood I'll keep playing: Zero

-I guess she'll probably be redeemed in the end when we all learn a valuable lesson or something, but I refuse to click through stuff like this long enough to get there: "Eyes wide, Ryuu backs up and stumbles.
+I guess she'll probably be redeemed in the end when we all learn a valuable lesson, but I refuse to click through stuff like this long enough to get there: "Eyes wide, Ryuu backs up and stumbles.
 Our beautiful pizza tumbles out of his hands and down my formerly sterling maid outfit."
 Yeesh.

 Cherry Tree High Comedy Club

-Because here's something I would've instantly dismissed until now, but that (despite being yet another high school comedy) is actually sweet and sincere and mechanically interesting.
-I sheepishly admit that I've been wondering why more games aren't designed this way while ignoring the games that are, just because I soured on my mopey, Shinji Ikari-wannabe teenage self.
+Finally, I come to a game I would've instantly dismissed until now, but that (despite being yet another high school comedy) is actually sweet and sincere and smartly designed.
+I admit that I've been wondering why more games aren't designed this way while perhaps ignoring the games that are, just because I soured on my mopey, Shinji Ikari-wannabe teenage self.

-Cherry Tree High Comedy Club is about a girl attempting to recruit members for her club on a deadline.
+Cherry Tree High Comedy Club (opens in new tab) is about a girl attempting to recruit members for her club on a deadline.
 Each day comes with choices of what to do—consume media, eat, do jobs, do homework, talk to classmates, and so on—and certain actions cause time to pass.
-The goal is to manage fatigue, homework, and income while making friends by learning about their interests and talking to them, ultimately to influence them into joining the club.
+You've gotta manage fatigue, homework, and income while making friends by learning about their interests and talking to them, ultimately to influence them into joining the club.

 This is all interesting to me because most of the games I play are concerned with movement through space, but not especially concerned with movement through time.
-They're also more concerned with combat than interpersonal relationships, and the latter can be equally interesting.
-I've been missing out on a whole genre on the assumption that it's all dating sims or stuff like Sakura Sprit and Pyrite Heart.
-I've been thinking about how grounded stories about human interaction might be turned into game systems, but without the benefit of all the thinking that's already being done.
+They're also more concerned with combat than interpersonal relationships.
+I've been missing out on this genre on the assumption that it's all dating sims or stuff like Sakura Sprit and Pyrite Heart.

 That said, while I like CTHCC, it appears to be pretty simple and short so far—640x480 in all respects.
-But along with Long Live the Queen, it's changed my mind about so-called "anime games" and the visual novel genre.
-It's a bit of a crapshoot, but I'll keep exploring (and they're still cheap on Steam for a while).
+But along with Long Live the Queen, it's changed my mind about so-called 'anime games' and the visual novel genre.
+It's a bit of a crapshoot, but I'll keep exploring.
 Hatoful Boyfriend, here I come...